MIPS Measures Reference Guide

 Measure specifications are detailed descriptions and instructions for each measure, and include definitions of the action/outcome required (numerator), population being measured (denominator), exceptions/exclusions to the measure, measure codes, and other details needed to correctly collect data and report the measure.
 Specifications differ by reporting method and can be found below:

-- electronic Clinical Quality Measures (eCQMs)(ecqi.healthit.gov)
+- Electronic Clinical Quality Measures (eCQMs)(ecqi.healthit.gov)

 A benchmark is a point of reference against which measures may be compared or assessed.
 CMS has calculated an array of benchmarks for each quality measure, broken down into deciles.
 Points are assigned based on where your performance falls within the benchmarks.
-Benchmarks vary depending on method of reporting, and can be found at below:
+Benchmarks vary depending on method of reporting, and can be found at the links below: